Automation Rules are not available to Start package users.

 In this article, we will walk through the ins and outs of managing your personal (or your team's) Automation Rules, including:

 Things to Know About Automation Rules

-Self-Created Automation Rules are not retroactive.
-Just as a row of dominoes needs something to start the chain reaction, a rule will only be executed if the activity is triggered from the moment the rule is active.
+Self-Created Automation Rules don't work retroactively.
+Just as a row of dominoes needs something to start the chain reaction, a rule will only be executed if the activity is triggered after the rule is set active.

 Add a New Automation Rule

 Automation Rules increase the overall efficiency of your staff and team.
-But before you can reap the benefits, you must create the rules (unless you use Leadcamp's standard rules).
+But before you can reap the benefits, you must create the rules (unless you use Leadcamp's default rules).

 Your Automation Rules follow a specific pattern.
 Basically, you tell Leadcamp, "When this event occurs, let this action happen."
-Within those limits, you can set specific criteria (which we highly recommend) so that the rule is triggered exactly as you need.
+Within those limits, you can set specific criteria (which we highly recommend) to trigger the rule exactly as you need.

 To add a new Automation Rule, follow the steps below: